Contour

 Contour thickness shrink

 To shrink contours as they fade into the distance a State node can be used.
 Create a State node and use the ray length output into a Change Range node.
-The ray length produces the distance an object is from the camera so the change range input should be set to the maximum distance in scene units to the minimum distance to control the line thickness into the distance.
-The change range output should be set to the min and maximum thicknesses for your contours.
-For example, if the farthest part of your scene is 100 units away you should set the change range input from 100 min to 0 max and if you want your contours to start at full width close to the camera and shrink down to half size in the distance set the output min to 0.5 and the output max to 1.
+The ray length produces the distance from the camera to an intersected point so the Old Range should be set to the minimum and maximum distance in scene units while the New Range is set to the min and max values used for the Contour Thickness Modifier.
+For example, if the farthest part of your scene is 100 units away you should set the Old Range input from 100 min to 0 max and, if you want your contours to start at full width close to the camera and shrink down to half their size in the distance, set the New Range min to 0.5 and max to 1.

 Contour Behavior